Stuycs-K/final-project-8-ful-perveza/WORKLOG.md

 ### 6/9
 Pieces would often drop instantly at levels past 12, so set new limits for a dropCooldown both at startscreen and in the game.

+### 6/10-6/11
+Created a zone feature, where after clearing a specific number of lines, one can activate a temporary power where the pieces stop falling automatically.
+Also added more sound effects.